cfhirsch/adventofcode2025/README.md

 Part 1: Easy.
 I parsed the puzzle input into a dictionary and used breadth first search to find all the paths.

 Part 2: Not so easy :).
 One of those classic Advent of Code problems where the naive approach I took to Part 1 just did not scale.
 There were waaayyyyyy too many paths between devices.
-I ended up constructing a function that calculates the number of paths from start to end that not pass between any device in except:
+I ended up constructing a function that calculates the number of paths from start to end that do not pass through any device in except:

-C(s, t, except) = 1
+C(s, s, except) = 1

 C(out, t, except) = 1 if t = "out", 0 otherwise